krishnalogs/mywork/projects/readme.txt

-## this folder conatins the projects
+## this folder contains the projects